The Oakes College Cambridge

 - a comprehensive post-16 experience - students from a range of different start points and demographics, all thriving and achieving success

-- excellent teaching and learning provision, leading to positive results through stretch, challenge and support where necessary, in small class sizes (average is 12 in a group)
+- excellent teaching and learning provision, leading to positive results through stretch, challenge and support where necessary, in smaller class sizes than other local providers (average is 15 in a group)

 - exceptional pastoral care to ensure students feel safe and well